6. Self and Identity

 The ideal for the self in the West is to be self-actualized, to be a person who attains their full potential.
 Towards this end, Western psychology specializes in treating self-defeating thoughts and behavior created by an unhealthy ego, pathologies of the self, or a lack of focused attention.
 In the secular West, individual achievement is seen as the highest goal of life.
 A Westerner who gives up their status and wealth to pursue spiritual goals is seen as abnormal or having a crisis of identity.
 In short, the Western concept of self is about the left hemisphere’s view being dominant.

-In contrast, Eastern societies are traditionally more interested in how the individual can fit into family, social groups, and overall society.
+In contrast, Eastern societies have a more balanced approach.
+While celebrating personal accomplishment, they are equally interested in how the individual will fit into family, social groups, and overall society.
 Social cohesion and harmony are seen as the highest goals.
-The Eastern spiritual psychologies stress a harmony of opposites, i.e. yin and yang, and place little emphasis on egoic accomplishments or attainments.
-It was considered normal for someone in the East to give up family, social status, and possessions in order to pursue a spiritual path.
+The Eastern spiritual psychologies stress a harmony of opposites, i.e. yin and yang.
+It was not considered unusual for someone in the East to pursue a spiritual path later in life.
 This desire to renounce and transcend the concept of the self was considered admirable.
 In terms of the brain hemispheres, Eastern psychology is about quieting the left hemisphere and allowing the right hemisphere to express its subtle interconnected Gestalts.
-An ultimate goal of Eastern spiritual traditions is to know a grounding consciousness that is unshaped by any concept of human thought.
+An ultimate goal of Eastern spiritual traditions is to know a grounding consciousness that is unshaped by any conceptual thought.

 As Westerners studying Eastern spiritual traditions, we are pulled in both directions.
 A Western orientation directs us toward full development of the self and all our capabilities, while an Eastern orientation sees the self as an illusion and leads to a striving toward non-self.
-Using Eastern practices, we aim to change our mental experiences so that they are no longer framed by our memories, needs and desires, but instead are framed with positive qualities of mind, including compassion, beauty, and truth (values of the right hemisphere).
-As the theologian Friedrich Schleiermacher said,
+Using Eastern practices, we aim to change our mental experiences so that they are no longer framed by our memories, needs and desires, but instead are framed with positive qualities of mind, which include compassion, beauty, and truth (values of the right hemisphere).

 The biggest theme of McGilchrist’s work is that the left and right hemispheres see and do everything in different ways.
-His hemisphere hypothesis, along with the ideas that consciousness is fundamental and that opposites fulfill each other, can help us deal with some of the paradoxes that often perplex Westerners.
+His hemisphere hypothesis, along with the ideas that consciousness is fundamental and that opposites fulfill each other, can help us deal with some of the paradoxes of the spiritual path that often perplex Westerners.

 Hemispheric Differences of Self